vincedarley/cewe-layout/README.md

 9) Hit "Save" when you are done with the page.
 The photos used disappear from your directory - they've been moved into the photo album.
 This is very helpful, since you can then focus only on the photos you've not yet added.
 If there are photos I've decided I no longer want, I simply delete them from the directory (they are exported copies, so...).
 10) Move to the next empty page and go back to step 6.

 Once you're done: open the book in CEWE Creator and do any fine-tuning you wish.
+You can also use the "Gap Perfecter" or "Gridify" algorithms in QLayout to fine-tune some pages.

+Note: there is also limited support for editing layouts of a single-page Canvas from CEWE Creator.
+Not very well tested.

 **Safety features**